Frequently asked questions

 Yes, but in keeping with the law on protecting personal data, that person requires your authorization; this authorization must be certified by a notary or an administrative unit.
 Another person can collect the documents about your results if they are authorized to do so.

 If you have lost your Certificate, you can ask the Examination Centre to provide a duplicate Certificate.
-There is an obligatory fee for issuing a duplicate Certificate (6.37 euros).
+You must write a request on email email@example.com and submit a copy of your ID and your mailing address.
+There is an obligatory fee for issuing a duplicate Certificate (7,00 euros).

 Yes.
 If you want to look at your examination, the Examination Centre can arrange an appointment and discussion with an expert staff member who will also explain why you received a particular grade on the exam.
-All examinations are retained for at least one year after completion of the exam.
+All examinations are retained for at least hall of a year after completion of the exam.

 Yes.
 You may view your examination material along with another person.
 In accordance with the law on protection of personal information, the other person can only view your exam if you are accompanying him/her or if that person has your authorization certified by a notary or an administrative unit.